Trow-Registry/trow/docs/COMPARISON.md

  - Cloud Provider registries such as GCR, ECR, ACR etc.
  - Self-hosted registries such as Docker Distribution and Harbor.

-Trow is very much in the self-hosted registry bucket, but has a different focus to the other solutions.
+Trow is very much in the self-hosted registry bucket but has a different focus to the other solutions.
 Notably, it is expected that Trow would be used alongside one or more of the other solutions - from any of the buckets.
 In this set-up, Trow would provide fast distribution of images inside clusters, with the other registry providing long-term storage and potentially acting as the